 We love this story even more because Schifter is a fame addict who boasts of powerful connections, according to this article in the Page Six column of The New York Post, but hasn't written a single story any of us would want our lowly Bridge and Tunnel peasant bylines on.

 Sex and the City wannabees like Schifter are a plague in Manhattan.
-They think their genitals are made of gold, typically have no moral compass, and no agenda except self promotion and living out their Carrie Bradshaw fantasies.
+They think their genitals are made of gold, typically have no moral compass, and no agenda other than shameless self promotion and living out their adolescent Carrie Bradshaw fantasies.

 Schifter shows up in a lot of those exclusive celebrity and society photos in overpriced designer dresses with her head tilted to the side in false modesty, although it's not really clear what she's supposed to be famous for.
 It's definitely not her writing.
 And we get the feeling she's probably also a big attendee at those tacky charity balls, where the rich pay $500 a seat to play dress-up just so they can tell eachother they did something for the less fortunate.